 Who We Are:

-COMET has an outstanding, highly trained team of instructional designers, meteorologists, environmental scientists, graphic artists, multimedia developers, and information technology and administrative professionals.
+COMET has an outstanding, highly trained team of instructional designers, scientists, graphic artists, multimedia developers, and information technology and administrative professionals.
 A COMET strength is the flexibility of its staff, which allows effective use of program funds and efficient production.

 Parent Organization and Sponsors